thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/621-1-12-Foul-Tongue-Invocation.markdown

 flavor: ""
 ---

+As an additional cost to cast Foul-Tongue Invocation, you may reveal a Dragon card from your hand.

 Target player sacrifices a creature.
 If you revealed a Dragon card or controlled a Dragon as you cast Foul-Tongue Invocation, you gain 4 life.